-No built-in cybersecurity protection: The ability to protect the entire network against online threats in real-time.
-The omission of the online protection feature is surprising considering Netgear has been rolling out the Armor feature for other routers, including the Orbi.
-It’s my educated guess that eventually, Netgear Wi-Fi 6 routers will get Armor, too, via firmware updates.
+No built-in cybersecurity protection: The real-time ability to protect the entire network against online threats.
+The omission of the online protection feature is surprising, considering Netgear has been rolling out the Armor feature for other routers, including the Orbi.
+It's my educated guess that, eventually, Netgear Wi-Fi 6 routers will get Armor via firmware updates.

-No online gaming support: While you can customize the RAX120’s QoS to support online gaming, the router doesn’t have any game-specific features, like that of the Asus RT-AX88U or even Netgear’s own XR500.
+No online gaming support: While you can customize the RAX120's QoS to support online gaming, the router doesn't have any game-specific features like the Asus RT-AX88U or Netgear's own XR500.

 No mesh capability: The RAX120 is a standalone router and will remain that way.
-While you can use some extenders, like the EX8000, with it to create a pseudo mesh, Netgear doesn’t have anything close to Asus’s AiMesh or Synology Mesh.
-If you’re looking to have a Wi-Fi 6 mesh from Netgear, you’ll need to wait for the Orbi RBK 152‘s release.
+While you can use some extenders, like the EX8000, to create a pseudo mesh, Netgear doesn't have anything close to Asus's AiMesh or Synology Mesh.
+If you want a Wi-Fi 6 mesh from Netgear, you'll need to wait for the Orbi RBK 152's release.

 Simple Wi-Fi settings, advanced network storage options

-Similar to previous Netgear routers, the RAX120’s Wi-Fi settings are rather simple.
-You can pick the channel for each band and set it to work in a mode of “up to” certain Wi-Fi speed.
+Similar to previous Netgear routers, the RAX120's Wi-Fi settings are relatively simple.
+You can pick the channel for each band and set it to work in a mode of "up to" a certain Wi-Fi speed.

-If you’re willing to install Netgear’s ReadyShare applications, you’ll have the option to back up data and access files via the Internet.
-What’s more, there’s also a Media Server function that turns the router into a streaming server for local network streamers.
+If you're willing to install Netgear's ReadyShare applications, you'll have the option to back up data and access files via the Internet.
+Moreover, there's also a Media Server function that turns the router into a streaming server for local network streamers.

 Netgear Nighthawk RAX120: Excellent performance

-I tested the RAX120 the same way I tested other Wi-Fi routers, but this time using both Wi-Fi 5 and Wi-Fi 6 clients — namely an Intel AX200 and a Killer 1650x upgrade add-on cards.
-I also used the router’s 5Gbps network port to connect to my test server, which has a 10Gbps network card.
+I tested the RAX120 the same way I tried other Wi-Fi routers, but this time using Wi-Fi 5 and Wi-Fi 6 clients -- namely an Intel AX200 and a Killer 1650x upgrade add-on cards.
+I also used the router's 5Gbps network port to connect to my test server, which has a 10Gbps network card.

 It was a bit tricky to test the RAX120.
-I had to change its Wi-Fi settings at times to make sure it delivered the fastest possible Wi-Fi 6 speeds, and at others to make it work with Wi-Fi 5 and older clients.
-In the end, though, I was quite happy with the router’s performance.
+At times, I had to change its Wi-Fi settings to ensure it delivered the fastest possible Wi-Fi 6 speeds and, at others, to make it work with Wi-Fi 5 and older clients.
+In the end, though, I was pretty happy with the router's performance.

 Fastest Wi-Fi speeds to date, familiar range

-For Wi-Fi 6 tests, at a close distance of shorter than 10 feet (3 m), the Intel AX200 clients showed that they connected at 2.4Gbps and I had the sustained copy speed of more than 1300Mbps (1.3Gbps), noticeably faster than any Wi-Fi 5 routers.
+For Wi-Fi 6 tests, at a close distance of shorter than 10 feet (3 m), the Intel AX200 clients showed that they connected at 2.4Gbps, and I had a sustained copy speed of more than 1300Mbps (1.3Gbps), noticeably faster than any Wi-Fi 5 routers.

-When I moved the clients to some 40 feet (12 m) away from the router, they now connected at between 1.2Gbps and 1.7Gbps with the average sustained speeds of more than 900Mbps, also among the fastest.
+When I moved the clients to some 40 feet (12 m) away from the router, they now connected between 1.2Gbps and 1.7Gbps with average sustained speeds of more than 900Mbps, among the fastest.

-But you don’t need Wi-Fi 6 clients to enjoy the router.
-When used with 4×4 Wi-Fi 5 devices, the RAX120 impressively averaged almost 950Mbps and some 820Mbps at close and long distances, respectively — better than any Wi-Fi 5 routers I’ve used.
+But you don't need Wi-Fi 6 clients to enjoy the router.
+When used with 4x4 Wi-Fi 5 devices, the RAX120 impressively averaged almost 950Mbps and some 820Mbps at close and long distances, respectively -- better than any Wi-Fi 5 routers I've used.

 On the 2.4GHz, as expected, the RAX120 did about the same as most Wi-Fi 5 routers.
-I tested it both with the Intel AX200 Wi-Fi 6 clients as well as some Wi-Fi 5 clients and the scores were similar.
+I tested it with the Intel AX200 Wi-Fi 6 clients and some Wi-Fi 5 clients, and the scores were similar.
 Overall, it registered around 120Mbps and 320Mbps for long and short ranges, respectively.

 The RAX120 has about the same wireless coverage as a high-end Wi-Fi 5 router.
-When placed in the middle, it can cover a home of some 2000 ft² (185 m²) with a relatively strong signal throughout.
+It can cover a home of some 2000 ft² (185 m²) with a relatively strong signal throughout when placed in the middle.

 The router was reliable in my testing.
-For more than a week, there was no unexpected disconnection or any other issues at all.
+For more than a week, there was no unexpected disconnection or other issues.

 Unprecedented network storage speed

-When it comes to network storage speed, the Gigabit network port has generally been the bottleneck, the RAX120 bucks that trend with its Multi-Gig port.
+Regarding network storage speed, the Gigabit network port has generally been the bottleneck; the RAX120 bucks that trend with its Multi-Gig port.

 I tested its network storage feature using a USB 3.1 Gen 2 (10Gbps) My Passport SSD portable drive, and the router delivered a stellar performance.
-Via a 5Gbps wired connection, it registered the sustained data copy speed of more 230 MB/s for reading and almost 190 MB/s for writing. — by far the fastest I’ve seen in a router, even faster than most dedicated NAS servers.
+Via a 5Gbps wired connection, it registered a sustained data copy speed of more than 230 MB/s for reading and almost 190 MB/s for writing. -- by far the fastest I've seen in a router, even faster than most dedicated NAS servers.

-When I switched to use one of the RAX120’s regular Gigabit LAN ports the router was also quite impressive.
-It now, impressively, delivered the copy speeds of around 112 MB/s for writing and reading — virtually the cap real-world speed of a Gigabit connection.
+The router was impressive when I switched to using one of the RAX120's regular Gigabit LAN ports.
+It now, impressively, delivered the copy speeds of around 112 MB/s for writing and reading -- virtually the cap real-world speed of a Gigabit connection.

-With the Netgear Nighthawk AX12 12-Stream AX6000 WiFi 6 Router RAX120, one thing is clear: The age of Multi-Gig is here, and it’s pretty.
-This router an awesome-looking piece of hardware that will take your home network up a huge notch.
-It’s pricey, but it delivers.
+With the Netgear Nighthawk AX12 12-Stream AX6000 Wi-Fi 6 Router RAX120, one thing is clear: The age of Multi-Gig is here, and it's pretty.
+This router is an awesome-looking piece of hardware that will take your home network up considerably.
+It's pricey, but it delivers.

-Keep in mind, though, that we’re still in the early stage of Wi-Fi 6.
-There aren’t many clients out there, and none right now that can fully take advantage of the RAX120.
+Remember, though, that we're still in the early stage of Wi-Fi 6.
+There aren't many clients, and none right now can fully take advantage of the RAX120.

-Also, while Wi-Fi 6 supports earlier Wi-Fi standards, mixing them up will result in slowing Wi-Fi 6 devices down, quite significantly.
-That’s not to mention other compatibility issues.
+Also, while Wi-Fi 6 supports earlier Wi-Fi standards, mixing them up will significantly slow Wi-Fi 6 devices down.
+That's not to mention other compatibility issues.